ikbelkirasan/zapier-cli/README.md

   $ zapier-cli register TITLE

 OPTIONS
-  -a, --account=account  (required) The account name that will be used to store the new integration configuration -h, --help             show CLI help
+  -a, --account=account  The account name that will be used to store the new integration configuration -h, --help             show CLI help
 ```